-E-consent governs all interactions between you and the lender including those through phones, smartphones, tablets and computers.
+E-consent governs all interactions between you and the lender including those through phones, smartphones, tablets, and computers.
 By using E-consent, you are allowing your lender to interact with you electronically as well as send you notices and emails.

 Prior to granting your E-consent, you should determine if you possess the computer hardware and software to conduct business electronically.
-You will need a PC or Mac compatible computer that supports an internet browser capable of 128 bit encryption like Internet Explorer, Mozilla, or Netscape.
+You will need a PC or Mac compatible computer that supports an internet browser capable of 128-bit encryption like Internet Explorer, Mozilla, or Netscape.
 You must have an email account.
 You should also possess Adobe Acrobat Reader to read some documents.
 Your computing system should also include a printer.
-In absence a printing option, a long-term storage device could serve to help you retain the documents.
+In the absence of a printing option, a long-term storage device could serve to help you retain the documents.

 You may not withdraw your E-consent to be matched with lenders through Nation 21 as that is a one-time transaction.
 However, you may revoke your E-consent with lenders at any time and at no charge.
 If you revoke your E-consent prior to loan approval, your lender may choose to not extend credit or a loan offer to you.
 To do so, you must contact the lender directly and request it.
 Any agreements you previously signed using your E-consent will not be affected by this cancellation.